 - 2023.07.10: TMLR Infinite Conference launched

 - 2023.07.05: "A Generalist Agent" awarded the first Outstanding Certification

 Acting and founding Editors-in-Chief of TMLR are Hugo Larochelle (Google, Mila), Raia Hadsell (DeepMind) and Kyunghyun Cho (Genentech, New York University) and Gautam Kamath (University of Waterloo).
 TMLR's Managing Editor is Paul Vicol (Google DeepMind), who succedes the founding Managing Editor Fabian Pedregosa (Google).
 The goal of TMLR and the Editors-in-Chief is to support the evolving needs of the machine learning community.
 We welcome your feedback and comments via e-mail: email@example.com.

 Advisory Board Members

-TMLR’s founding advisory board consists of nine experts who have contributed to and extensive experiences in creating, maintaining and improving academic publication venues, conferences and workshops in both machine learning and adjacent areas.
+TMLR’s founding advisory board consists of nine experts who have extensive experience in creating, maintaining and improving academic publication venues, conferences and workshops in machine learning, artificial intelligence, and adjacent areas.

 Yoshua Bengio: Mila.